Full spoilers for Outlander through the series finale, including Jamie Fraser’s fate at Kings Mountain.

 How many times does Jamie almost die?

 A lot.
-Jamie nearly dies from flogging, hanging, torture, battlefield wounds, execution after Culloden, shipwrecks, violent attacks, and a snake bite that nearly costs him his leg and his life.
+Jamie nearly dies from flogging, hanging, torture, battlefield wounds, execution after Culloden, shipwrecks, violent attacks, a snake bite, and finally the Kings Mountain shooting in the series finale.

 Does Jamie die at Culloden?